pranavcode/gnuplot-scripts/README.md

 Understanding the script
 ------------------------

 * Title for the graph/chart.
-Replace text "Some Title" with suitable text (quotes are mandatory).
+Replace "Some Title" with suitable text (quotes required).

 ```
 set title "Some Title"